michiels/polarssl-ruby/README.md

 ## License

 *Please note*: PolarSSL itself is released as GPL or a Commercial License.
-You will need to take this into account when using PolarSSL and this Gem in your own software.
+You will need to take this into account when using PolarSSL and this Ruby extension in your own software.

 ```